 Conner gazed curiously at the soldiers again.
 “I see most of you are Latino.
 Thanks for coming over to fight this war with us.
 I know you are mucho bravo soldiers,” he praised.

-“Ten thousand US Latinos bit the dust during the Pacific and Second World War campaigns,” said Duquel.
+“Ten thousand US Latinos bit the dust during the Pacific and Second World War campaigns,” said Duquel with bravado.
 “Another four thousand in the Korean War.
-Another smaller pile of dead during the First War.”
+Another smaller pile of dead during the First War.
+Now we fight and die in Vietnam.”

 “What are you?
 A Graves Registration accountant?” questioned Espino.